 The grant date fair value of the market-based shares, performance shares and restricted stock was determined under FASB ASC Topic 718 and represents the amount we would expense in our financial statements over the entire vesting schedule for the awards.
 The grant date fair value of market-based shares was estimated using a Monte-Carlo simulation model.
-The grant date fair value for performance awards and restricted stock was based on the closing market price of our common stock on the respective award dates, except for the performance shares granted during fiscal year 2015 as discussed above.
-The assumptions used for determining values are set forth in Notes 1 and 8 to our audited consolidated financial statements in Part II, Item 8 of the Original Form 10-K. These amounts reflect our accounting for these grants and do not correspond to the actual values that may be recognized by the named executive officers.
+The grant date fair value for performance awards and restricted stock was based on the closing market price of our common stock on the respective award dates.
+The assumptions used for determining values are set forth in Notes 1 and 8 to our audited consolidated financial statements in Part II, Item 8 of our Annual Report on Form 10-K for fiscal year 2018.
+These amounts reflect our accounting for these grants and do not correspond to the actual values that may be recognized by the named executive officers.